Megalithic

 For

-comparison, the line of the equinoxes for 2002 AD is also drawn.
+line of the equinoxes for 2002 AD is also drawn.
+This

 line has moved due to precession, explained further below.